Waterways Experiment Station: Mississippi Basin Model

 The Mississippi Basin Model was the largest single project undertaken by WES.
 It was initiated by then-Chief of Engineers Eugene Reybold in 1943.
 Construction took place from 1947 through 1966, and its scope included most of the Mississippi River and its tributaries (excluding the upper reach and the lower reach below Baton Rouge).
 The partially-completed model was used to create flood control strategies during the April 1952 flood on the Missouri River.

 Current mission

 Today there are over 1,200 employees, including several full-time members of the United States Armed Forces.
 Over 650 of these employees are engineers and scientists who work in such areas as hydraulics, oceanography, chemistry, electronics, physics, mathematics, soils, seismology, limnology, forestry, microbiology.

-WES research is carried out in five separate, but closely interrelated laboratories: Coastal and Hydraulics Laboratory, Geotechnical Laboratory, Structures Laboratory, Environmental Laboratory, and Information Technology Laboratory.
+Research is carried out on WES in four separate, but closely interrelated laboratories: Coastal and Hydraulics Laboratory, Geotechnical and Structures Laboratory, Environmental Laboratory, and Information Technology Laboratory.